jpype-project/jpype/README.md

 > the Python logic, eventually allowing the bridging technology to be used in other environments,
 > I.E. Ruby, Perl, COM, etc ...

-This github fork applies changes to make the installation work on OSX, as suggested by [Yuvul Adam](http://blog.y3xz.com/post/5037243230/installing-jpype-on-mac-os-x) and the beautiful people in [one of the JPype Stackoverflow postings](http://stackoverflow.com/questions/8525193/cannot-install-jpype-on-os-x-lion-to-use-with-neo4j).
+This github fork applies changes to make the installation easier on OSX and Linux, as suggested by [Yuvul Adam](http://blog.y3xz.com/post/5037243230/installing-jpype-on-mac-os-x) and the beautiful people in [one of the JPype Stackoverflow postings](http://stackoverflow.com/questions/8525193/cannot-install-jpype-on-os-x-lion-to-use-with-neo4j).